 He is more sneering, arrogant and less animilastic and somewhat more cowardly too.
 He generally sends his minions to fight Van Helsing, flees when Van Helsing attacks him and remains more restrained throughout the film.

 In many ways he could be seen as the opposite to Lee’s Dracula, but I liked that as it meant it wasn’t just the same story again.
 The Baron gave Cushing more of sneaky, sly adversary, one who could actually get people to trust, even love him, who could hide behind his minions and even outwit the good doctor.
-Whilst Lee’s Dracula was more vicious, and more of a towering force of evil, Peel’s Vampire is a more crafty villain.
+Whilst Lee’s Dracula was more vicious, and more of a towering force of evil.
+Peel’s Vampire is a more crafty villain.

-Baroness Meinster I also find to be a more interesting character than Dracula’s bride from the first movie.
+Baroness Meinster I also find to be more interesting than Dracula’s bride from the first movie.
 She is a conflicted character who genuinely feels guilt over the horrors her son has committed but can’t bring herself to end his life and pays the price for it.
 Her death at Van Helsing’s hands is very moving.

 Terrance Fisher returns as the director and once again brings a real dream like quality to the look of the film.
-There are some truly wonderful shots such as the final burning windmill and also once again some explicit scenes of violence too such as Meinster’s face being burned by holy water.
+There are some truly wonderful shots such as the final burning windmill and also some explicit scenes of violence too such as Meinster’s face being burned by holy water.
 I always found that bit particularly gruesome when I was young.